Iran invites foreign firms to develop its oil, gas industry

 Some oil majors have said they would return to Iran if it made big improvements to the buy-back contracts, which some foreign companies complain made them no money or even incurred losses.

-"Our priority is developing the joint oil fields with neighbouring countries," Javadi said.
+"Our priority is developing the joint oil fields with neighboring countries," Javadi said.

 Analysts say Iran remains a difficult place for Western firms to do business.